nathandines/docker-vault-samplewebapp/README.md

 for, while a Python webapp hosts a simple people list database; the page also exposes some of the database authentication information.

+Please be aware that Vault starts in dev mode using an in-memory storage backend.
+This example is not provided to indicate the proper implementation of a Vault setup, but rather it suggests how your application could authenticate against an already active Vault implementation.

 ## Requirements

 -   Docker (uses `docker-compose`)